 Market Spotlight: Insomnia

-This Market Spotlight report covers the insomnia market, comprising key marketed and pipeline drugs, clinical trials, key upcoming events and regulatory events, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the Insomnia market, comprising key marketed and pipeline drugs, clinical trials, recent events and analyst opinion, upcoming and regulatory events, probability of success, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- The majority of industry-sponsored drugs in active clinical development for insomnia are in Phase II.
-Therapies in development for insomnia focus on targets such as the hypocretin/orexin receptor, melatonin receptor, histamine H1 receptor (HRH1), serotonin 5-hydroxytryptamine (5-HT1) receptor, serotonin 5-hydroxytryptamine receptor 2B (5-HT2B), and GABA-A receptor.
+- Therapies in mid-to-late-stage development for insomnia focus on targets such as melatonin receptor, hypocretin/orexin receptor, GABA-A receptor, GABA receptors, histamine H1 receptor, serotonin 5-HT1 receptor, and serotonin 5-HT2B receptor.
 All of the pipeline drugs for insomnia are administered via the oral route.

-- There were 17 licensing and asset acquisition deals involving insomnia drugs during 2013–18.
-The largest deal was the $150.8m agreement in August 2016 between Shionogi and Lupin’s Japanese subsidiary, Kyowa, for the transfer of marketing rights to 21 of Shionogi’s long-listed drugs to Kyowa.
+- There have been 19 licensing and asset acquisition deals involving insomnia drugs during 2015–20.
+The largest deal was the $150.8m agreement in August 2016 between Shionogi and Lupin’s Japanese subsidiary, Kyowa, for the transfer of marketing rights of Shionogi’s 21 long-listed drugs to Kyowa.

-- During 2018–22, Belsomra is forecasted to overtake Ambien to have the highest revenues, peaking in 2021.
-The distribution of clinical trials across Phases I–IV indicates that the majority of trials for insomnia have been in the early and mid-phases of development, with around 59% of trials in Phase I–II and 41% in Phase III–IV.
+- The distribution of clinical trials across Phase I–IV indicates that the majority of trials for insomnia have been in the early and mid-phases of development, with 59% of trials in Phase I–II, and 41% in Phase III–IV.

 - The US has a substantial lead in the number of insomnia clinical trials globally.
-Germany leads the major EU markets, while Japan has the top spot in Asia.
+Germany leads the major European markets, while Japan has the top spot in Asia.

 - Clinical trial activity in the insomnia space is dominated by completed trials.
-Takeda has the highest number of completed clinical trials for insomnia, with 63 trials.
-Takeda also leads industry sponsors with the highest number of clinical trials overall for insomnia, followed by Merck & Co, Pfizer, and Sanofi.
+Takeda has the highest number of completed clinical trials for insomnia, with 65 trials.

 15 MARKETED DRUGS